CHAPTER 37

 (3) To lodging accommodations at institutions of the federal government, the state or any political subdivision thereof;

-(4) To lodging accommodations at religious, charitable, educational or philanthropic institutions, including without limitation the accommodations at summer camps operated by the institutions;
+(4) To lodging accommodations at religious, charitable, educational or philanthropic institutions, including the accommodations at summer camps operated by such institutions;

 (6) To privately owned or operated convalescent homes, or homes for the aged, infirm, indigent or chronically ill.

-(2) The tax shall be collected from vendees and shall be charged separately from the rent fixed by the vendor for the lodgings.
+(2) The tax shall be collected from vendees in accordance with this section and shall be charged separately from the rent fixed by the vendor for the lodgings.

 (4) Each vendor shall make a report by the twenty-fifth day of each month, on forms provided by the Treasurer, of the receipts for lodging in the preceding calendar month, and shall remit the proceeds of the lodger’s tax to the city and include sufficient information to enable the city to audit the report and shall be verified on an oath by the vendor.

 (H) Vendor shall maintain adequate records of facilities subject to the tax and of proceeds received for the use thereof.
-The records shall be maintained in the city, and shall be open to the inspection of the city during reasonable hours and shall be retained for three years. (’87 Code, § 7-8-8)
+The records shall be maintained in the city, shall be open to the inspection of the city or its auditors during reasonable hours, and shall be retained for three years.

-(2) If any vendor neglects or refuses to make a return and pay the tax as required by this section, the Treasurer or designee shall make an estimate based upon an examination of the vendor’s books and records, or upon any information in its possession, or that may come into its possession, of the amount of the rent of the delinquent vendor, for the period with respect to which vendor has failed to make return, and upon the basis of the estimated amount shall compute and assess the tax payable by the delinquent vendor, adding to the sum thus arrived at the penalty equal to 10% thereof, but not less than $10.
+(2) If any vendor neglects or refuses to make a return and pay the tax as required by this section, the Treasurer shall make an estimate based upon an examination of the vendor’s books and records, or upon any information in its possession, or that may come into its possession, of the amount of the rent of the delinquent vendor, for the period with respect to which vendor has failed to make return, and upon the basis of the estimated amount shall compute and assess the tax payable by the delinquent vendor.

-(J) If any person believes he has made payment of any lodger’s tax in excess of that for which he was liable, he may claim a refund thereof by directing to the Treasurer, no later than 90 days from the date payment was made, a written claim for refund.
-Every claim for refund shall state the nature of the person’s complaint and the affirmative relief requested.
+(J) If a vendor believes the vendor has made payment of any lodger’s tax in excess of that for which the vendor was liable, the vendor may claim a refund thereof by directing to the Treasurer, no later than 90 days from the date payment was made, a written claim for refund.
+Every claim for refund shall state the nature of the vendor’s complaint and the affirmative relief requested.
 The Treasurer shall allow the claim in whole or in part or may deny it.
-Refunds of tax and interest erroneously paid and amounting to $100 or more may be made only with the approval of the governing body. (’87 Code, § 7-8-10)
+Refunds of tax and interest erroneously paid and amounting to $100 or more may be made only with the approval of the governing body.

 Penalty, see § 10.99